CCantale/CCantale/README.md

 Vimthusiast and very much into making videogames.

 Can code in C and C++.
-Only those 2, but I do it so well your brain's gonna segfault!
+Only those 2, but I'm so good with them your brain's gonna segfault!

 I've recently made a fun C++ app to make and navigate 3D maps.
 It's called **Ray**.
 Look how cute its mascotte is!